Zoeken in deze blog

 a genuine Juan Estruch, one of the oldest guitar companies

-at work anymore in the factory nowadays.
-Another
+work anymore in the factory nowadays.
+Another luthier

-luthier most likely bought the name and went on.
+most likely bought the name and went on.
+On the other

 Nice clean rollers and refreshed frets.
 Alass this guitar